-It's not all this talk about the poor choices Vick Strizheus has made in life as if you and I are perfect.
-Nor is it about how a beginner's affiliate marketing course he represented changed or no longer exists.
+It's not all about the poor choices Vick Strizheus has made in life, as if you and I are perfect.
+Nor is it about how a beginner's affiliate marketing course he represented changed, no longer exists, or severely delayed.

 There are too many undefined variables to determine who was at fault and why.
-Was it a browser error, human error, a teammate of his, or Vick himself at fault?
+Was it browser error, human error, a partner of his, or Vick himself at fault?

-Even if every negative thing people said about Vick was true, we all should know we don't put oour faith in a person that can fail us.
+Even if every negative thing people said about Vick was true, we all should know we don't put our faith in a person that can fail us.
 They will inevitably disappoint you.

 Focusing on anything else is a waste of time.